 Our operations are currently subject to significant disruptions as a result of the COVID-19 pandemic.
 The pandemic has resulted in travel restrictions both domestically and internationally, community and self-quarantines, certain factory closures or reduced operations, as well as mall closures and reduced mall operating hours.
 We temporarily closed our retail stores on March 19, 2020.
 On May 5, 2020, we began to reopen our retail stores in a phased approach, with all stores open as of the end of fiscal 2021.
 Despite the reopening of our retail stores, we have experienced, and may continue to experience, significantly reduced traffic, demand, and sales.
-Further, evolving guidance and mandates from governments and public health officials, may necessitate additional closures to some, or all, of our retail stores, the stores of our Indirect segment partners and Pura Vida wholesale retailers, or otherwise detrimentally impact aspects of our operations.
+Further, new variants of the virus and new and evolving guidance and mandates from governments and public health officials, may necessitate additional closures to some, or all, of our retail stores, the stores of our Indirect segment partners and Pura Vida wholesale retailers, or otherwise detrimentally impact aspects of our operations.
 The pandemic has also and may continue to reduce consumers' willingness and ability to travel to major cities and vacation destinations in which some of our stores are located.

-Although not material as of the date of this filing, COVID-19 has led to temporary factory closures and production and logistics constraints due to workforce availability primarily in China, among other impacts.
-Although we continue to reduce our reliance on production from China, China accounted for approximately 15% of production (excluding mask production) during fiscal 2021.
-As a result of the aforementioned restrictions, or other related factors, we may experience delayed shipments and increased shipping costs for some of our fiscal 2022 merchandise.
+Although not material as of the date of this filing, COVID-19 has led to temporary factory closures and production and logistics constraints due to workforce availability, as well as global supply chain challenges such as vessel and container shortages and port congestion.
+As a result of the aforementioned restrictions, or other related factors, we have experienced and may continue to experience delayed shipments and increased shipping costs for some of our fiscal 2023 merchandise.
 We may also be adversely impacted should the pandemic compromise operations at our corporate headquarters and distribution center located in Roanoke, Indiana.